 The Code applies to the care and use of all live non-human vertebrates and cephalopods.
 It applies throughout the animal’s involvement in activities and projects, including acquisition, transport, breeding, housing, husbandry, the use of the animal in a project, and the provisions for the animal at the completion of their use.

 The Code is endorsed by the National Health and Medical Research Council (NHMRC), the Australian Research Council, the Commonwealth Scientific Industrial Research Organisation and Universities Australia.
-It replaces the Australian code of practice for the care and use of animals for scientific purposes, 7th edition 2004.

 Compliance with the Code is a prerequisite for receipt of NHMRC funding.

 - 2021 addition of a new section (Section 7) to the Code to ban the use of animals for cosmetic testing

 - NHMRC working committees involved with the development of the Code - See downloads